mad-lab-fau/mad-gui/docs/preparation.rst

 You have two possibilities for installing the dependencies:

-Recommended: Assuming you want to build on top of the MaD GUI and do things that are described in :ref:`customization`, installation can be done as described in :ref:`Installation for Customization (recommended) <install via pip>`.
+Recommended: Assuming you want to build on top of the MaD GUI and do things that are described in `Developing plugins https://mad-gui.readthedocs.io/en/latest/README.html#developing-plugins`_, installation can be done as described in :ref:`Installation for Customization (recommended) <install via pip>`.

 In case you want to change parts at the core of the GUI, which go beyond the parts described in :ref:`customization`,